-How our audit addressed the key audit matter

-We assessed the impairment test performed by the company on equity investments by performing the following audit procedures:

-For the forecasted cash flows, we assessed the budget process, especially whether Management and the Board of Directors

-- monitored this process and challenged the assumptions made.

-We tested whether the values used for the impairment test were in line with the budget approved by the Board of Directors. - ► We discussed with Management the country-specific assumptions concerning revenue growth and long-term growth - ► We compared the assumptions relating to the prior year's revenues and results with those for the year under review in order to identify, in retrospect, any assumptions that were too optimistic regarding the budgeted revenues and results. - ► We assessed the adequacy of the forecasts relating to investments and to the change in net working capital. - ► We compared the applied discount rate with the respective cost of capital. - ► In addition, using sensitivity analyses, we tested whether a significant change in each of the key assumptions (the discount rate, the EBITDA margin and the long-term growth rate) resulted in the impairment of the equity investments. - ► We discussed the results of these tests with Management in terms of both the headroom available before the carrying amount of the equity investments would be impaired and the probability of such a change in the assumptions occurring.
+Key audit matter How our audit addressed the key audit matter Impairment testing of equity investments was deemed a key audit matter for the following two reasons: We assessed the impairment test performed by the company on equity investments by performing the following audit procedures - ► For the forecasted cash flows, we assessed the budget process, Equity investments of CHF 513.6 million represent the largest single especially whether Management and the Board of Directors asset category.
+A valuation adjustment on this item would have a monitored this process and challenged the assumptions made. significant impact on the equity of the company.
+Testing for impairment depends on the future results of the each company concerned. in line with the budget approved by the Board of Directors.
+We discussed with Management the country-specific In addition, there is significant scope for judgement in determining the assumptions with regard to future results. assumptions concerning revenue growth and long-term growth rates. assumptions with regard to ruture results.
+We compared the assumptions relating to the prior year's Please refer to page 144 (Accounting policies). revenues and results with those for the year under review in order to identify, in retrospect, any assumptions that were too optimistic regarding the budgeted revenues and results.
+We assessed the adequacy of the forecasts relating to investments and to the change in net working capital.
+We compared the applied discount rate with the respective cost of capital.
+In addition, using sensitivity analyses, we tested whether a similar the discount of the law sense of the law sense of the discount of the significant change in each of the key assumptions (the discount rate, the EBITDA margin and the long-term growth rate) resulted in the impairment of the equity investments.
+We discussed the results of these tests with Management in terms of both the headroom available before the carrying amount of the equity investments would be impaired and the probability of such a change in the assumptions occurring.
 In performing the audit procedures listed above, we addressed the risk of impairment of the equity investments.
 We have no findings to report.